 A practical technique for applying the bleach solution you’ve created is to pour it into a spray bottle.
 Once in a spray bottle, saturate the blood spill thoroughly.

 Allow the bleach to soak in for between 20 and 30 minutes.
 When that time period expires, wipe up the bleach solution and blood using some type of absorbent material.
 (See directions later in this article about how to properly dispose of items utilized in cleaning up the blood.)

 Once you have physically cleaned up the blood spill, spray the surface where the blood spilled a second time with the bleach and water solution.
 Allow the bleach mixture to remain in place for about 20 minutes and then wipe up the solution.
 Depending on where the surface being mitigated is located, you can also allow the bleach mixture to dry.
 This second step is taken to be positively certain that any dangerous pathogens that might be in the blood are eradicated.

 Bleach is nearly never going to be suitable when it comes to an absorbent surface, including such things as fabrics and carpeting.
 Even a 1 to 9 water to bleach solution can cause permanent damage to these types of items.

-In these cases, steam cleaning or the utilization of cleaning products that contain an anti-bacterial agent are the best options.
+In these cases, steam cleaning or the utilization of cleaning products that contain an anti-bacterial agent is the best options.
 You might want to consider undertaking the steam cleaning or shampooing process twice to better ensure that any dangerous substances that may have been in the blood are eradicated as best as possible.

 Disposing of Cleaning Materials

-When you have completed the cleaning process, you need to take care in regard to how items used in cleaning up a blood spill are disposed.
+When you have completed the cleaning process, you need to take care in regard to how items used in cleaning up a blood spill are disposed of.
 Ideally, all such items (including items used to wipe up the bleach solution and blood as well as gloves) are placed in a proper biohazard container.
 The container is then disposed of properly and not placed into regular garbage.